SchwarzIT/community-stackit-go-client/README.md

 Before you can start using the client, you will need to create a STACKIT Service Account in your project and assign it the appropriate permissions (i.e. `project.owner`).

-After the service account has been created, you can authenticate to the client using the `Key access flow` (recommended flow) or with the `Static token flow` (less secure as the token is long-lived).
+After the service account has been created, you can authenticate to the client using the `Key` authentication flow (recommended) or with the static `Token` flow (less secure as the token is long-lived).

-### Key access flow
+### Key flow

 1. Create an RSA key pair: